Coronavirus: 101 more deaths in highest toll recorded on one day

 Dr Tony Holohan, Chief Medical Officer, Department of Health, said mobility across society continues to hold at a reduced level ‘although substantially higher than that seen in spring 2020’.
 Photograph: Colin Keegan, Collins Dublin

-A further 101 deaths of Covid-19 patients were reported by the National Public Health Emergency Team on Tuesday, and a further 879 cases of the virus were recorded.
+A further 101 deaths of Covid-19 patients have been reported by the National Public Health Emergency Team (Nphet), the highest daily figure reported during the pandemic.

-This brings to to 3,418 the total number of deaths and to 198,424 the total number of cases in the Republic since the pandemic began.
+The deaths reported on Tuesday included that of a 19-year-old, one of the youngest victims of Covid-19.

+There have now been 3,418 Covid-19 deaths in total in the Republic.
-Some 83 of the latest deaths occurred in January, while 18 occurred in February.

-The median age of those who died is 85 years and the age range is 19-103 years.
+Nphet says 83 of the deaths occurred in January and 18 in February.
+The median age of those who died was 85 years and they ranged in age from 19 to 103.

+Nphet also reported 879 confirmed cases of the disease, bringing to 198,424 the total number of cases in the Republic.

+Of the new cases, 383 were in Dublin, 79 in Cork, 53 in Galway, 40 in Limerick and 43 in Meath, with the remaining 290 cases spread across 20 other counties.

+The 14-day incidence of the disease now stands at 455 cases per 100,000 people nationally, down from 476 the previous day.
+Monaghan has the highest county incidence, followed by Waterford and Carlow.
+Roscommon has the lowest incidence.

-As of 2pm on Tuesday, 1,388 Covid-19 patients are hospitalised, of which 207 are in ICU.
-There were 45 additional hospitalisations in the past 24 hours.
+On Tuesday afternoon, there were 1,388 Covid-19 patients in hospital, down 48 on the previous day.
+This included 207 in intensive care, the same as on Monday.
+There were 45 additional hospitalisations in the previous 24 hours.

-Dr Tony Holohan, Chief Medical Officer at the Department of Health said: “This is the highest number of deaths we have reported on any single day of the Covid-19 pandemic so far.

-“The high mortality we are experiencing as a country at the moment is related to the surge of infection we saw several weeks ago, and the hospitalisations and admissions to ICU that followed as a direct result.”
+Chief medical officer Dr Tony Holohan said the high mortality we are experiencing as a country at the moment is related to the surge of infection of several weeks ago, with hospitalisations and admissions to ICU following as a direct result.

-“Although we have seen great improvement in the level of infection being reported, we have a long way to go and incidence needs to decline much further.

 Separately, polling carried out for the Government shows Irish people are more bored, frustrated and lonely now than at any point during the Covid-19 pandemic.